 I activated my asthma action plan and began working, starting with SABA rescue meds and waiting for responses.
 Have I mentioned that I have a knack for getting sick or having a respiratory situation during the holidays and long weekends?

 Unfortunately, connecting with non-emergency respiratory care during the holiday involves paging your doc.
-I only like to page in case of emergencies, etc. The worst things to do would be to misuse that option.
-My health care system is not so enthusiastic with misusing paging privileges.
+I only like to page in case of emergencies, etc. The worst thing to do would be to misuse that option.
+My healthcare system is not so enthusiastic about misusing paging privileges.

-“Crackles are discontinuous, explosive, "popping" sounds that originate within the airways.1 The sounds are made when the airways suddenly open and the pressure on either side of the obstruction equilibrates in distinct vibration in the airway wall.1"
+Crackles are discontinuous, explosive, "popping" sounds that originate within the airways.1 The sounds are made when the airways suddenly open and the pressure on either side of the obstruction equilibrates in distinct vibration in the airway wall.1"

-In my case, the guilty cause was thought to be mucous in the way causing obstruction.
+In my case, the guilty cause was thought to be mucus in the way causing obstruction.
 The best thing I can do is clear it, which means increasing my daily session of mucus clearing with my Oscillating Positive Expiratory Pressure (OPEP) device.
 It is oh, so glamorous!
-Honestly, I do feel better after the clearing but I do wish that sputum/mucous was not always so present in my world.
+Honestly, I do feel better after the clearing but I do wish that sputum/mucus was not always so present in my world.

-Rales these sounds can be heard as rattling or bubbling.
+These sounds can be heard as rattling or bubbling.

-Stridor is similar to wheezes, but unlike wheezes, these sounds are caused by the narrowing of the trachea.
+These are similar to wheezes, but unlike wheezes, these sounds are caused by the narrowing of the trachea.

-Rhonchi, these crackles sound like light or heavy snoring.
+These crackles sound like light or heavy snoring.
 They are caused by the blocking of the airway that keeps breath from flowing smoothly in and out of the lungs.2

 I am convinced that one day I will make a soundtrack of my lungs.